SAT/ACT/AP EXAM SCHEDULES

 Need help preparing for SAT/ACT tests?
 The Career Center has books, free online study suggestions, and schedules for test-prep courses (All test-prep courses incur some cost, and South does not endorse specific classes.)
 Come by to see which method sounds right for you.

-ACCUPLACER Tests are used by your college or technical school to help place you in classes that match your skill level.
+ACCUPLACER Tests are used by your community college or technical school to help place you in classes that match your skill level.
 ACCUPLACER Tests help identify your knowledge, strength, and needs in math, reading, and writing.
 Along with information about your academic background, goals, and interests, your ACCUPLACER results help you choose courses that match your skill level.
 For more information, visit the Career Center or https://accuplacer.collegeboard.org/.

 The ACT (American College Test) is a national college-entrance exam accepted by nearly all 4-year colleges.
 It is a curriculum-based test with sections of reading, English, math and science reasoning.
 An essay segment is optional, but some colleges require it.
 Test scores range from 1-36, with a composite score included.
 Seniors should test by fall.
 See above link for date and deadline schedule.
 Visit the Career Center or visit www.act.org for more information.